phaserjs/phaser/README.md

 * Fixed Group.scale so you can now scale a Group directly.
 * Removed World.scale as it was preventing Group.scale from working - you can still scale the world, but you'll need to factor in Input changes yourself.
 * Moved 'dirty' flag for Tilemap to a per-layer flag.
 Fixes #242
+* Group.length now returns the number of children in the Group regardless of their exists/alive state, or 0 if the Group is has no children.
+* Switch Camera.setBoundsToWorld to match world.bounds instead of world (thanks cocoademon)

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md